Clear, Comfortable Vision

 Exams Are Essential

-If you’re a regular contact lens wearer, it’s important to come for annual eye exams to ensure your eyes are tolerating the lenses well.
-But, if you experience any discomfort while wearing your contacts, don’t wait until your exam time comes up on the calendar.
+If you’re a regular contact lens wearer, it’s important to come for annual eye exams so we can monitor your eye health and comfort while wearing them.
+But if you experience discomfort while wearing your contacts, don’t wait until your exam time comes up on the calendar.

 Regular exams are also essential for keeping your prescription up-to-date and your vision sharp.
 If you have a current prescription and just need a refill, you can order your contact lenses online or come in and see us!Request an Appointment